Orio, Spain: Geography

-Orio is located on the coast of Guipuzcoa, in the Beterri region.
+Orio is located on the coast of Gipuzkoa, in the Beterri region.
 The town is located next to the last meadow of the river Oria, before its mouth (river mouth), in the Bay of Biscay.

 The territory of the municipality of Orio is 9.81 km².
 The river Oria sets the southern and western boundaries between Orio and Aia, on the right bank of Orio and Aia, on the left.
 It is curious that both sides of the Oria River are under the jurisdiction of Oriente, although the river is bounded by two municipalities, traditionally because Orio has controlled the river.

 From the North, the Cantabrian Sea borders the border, with the majority of the coastline of Orio formed by cliffs.
 Specifically, the only humble coastline of the area is located on the right bank of the river on the Antilla beach.
 The northeastern part of the municipality forms the Talaimendi mountain, with a peak of Kukuarri (362m).